 If you need legal assistance with a child custody matter in Harris County, it is in your best interest to retain legal counsel.
-The Gonzalez Law Group assists clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and many others.
+The Gonzalez Law Group, PLLC assists clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and many others.

 Our experienced child custody lawyers in Houston will work to protect your rights and help you achieve the most desirable possible outcome to your situation.
 You can have our attorneys provide a complete evaluation of your case when you call (832) 530-4070 to set up a free, confidential consultation.

 Overview of Child Custody / Conservatorship in Texas

 - Types of Child Custody Cases in Texas

 The Gonzalez Law Group, PLLC assists clients with various child custody issues.
 Some of the most common kinds of cases we regularly handle include: